CommonAccord/Site-Org/Doc/BlockchainWorkshops/LLC/LLC_Form.01.md

 10.1.3.sec=To Members in proportion to the positive balances of their capital accounts, after taking into account all adjustments made to capital accounts for the fiscal year during which the distributions to Members are made.

-10.1.=[02/Bit/Ssec_03]
+10.1.=[Bit/Ssec_03]

 10.2.Ti=Distribution of Property in Kind

 10.2.sec=With approval of the Members, property of the Company may be distributed in kind in the process of winding up and liquidation.
-Any property distributed in kind will be valued and treated for the Company’s accounting purposes, in accordance with Treasury Regulations §1.704-1(b)(2)(iv)(e)(1), as though the property distributed had been sold at fair market value on the date of distribution.
-If property is distributed in kind, the difference between the fair market value of the property and its adjusted tax basis will, solely for the Company’s accounting purposes and to adjust the Members’ capital accounts, be treated as a gain or loss on the sale of the property and will be credited or charged to the Members’ capital accounts in the manner specified in Section 4.1 above.
+Any property distributed in kind will be valued and treated for the Company's accounting purposes, in accordance with Treasury Regulations Sec.
+1.704-1(b)(2)(iv)(e)(1), as though the property distributed had been sold at fair market value on the date of distribution.
+If property is distributed in kind, the difference between the fair market value of the property and its adjusted tax basis will, solely for the Company's accounting purposes and to adjust the Members' capital accounts, be treated as a gain or loss on the sale of the property and will be credited or charged to the Members' capital accounts in the manner specified in Section 4.1 above.

 10.3.Ti=Negative Capital Accounts

 10.3.sec=If any Member has a negative balance in the Member's capital account upon liquidation of the Company, the Member will have no obligation to make any contribution to the capital of the Company to make up the deficit, and the deficit will not be considered a debt owed to the Company or any other person for any purpose.

-10.=[02/Bit/Sec_03]
+10.=[Bit/Sec_03]

 11.Ti=Representations and Warranties of Members